Got Bone Broth?

 The more variety of veggies, the more variety of nutrients you will have in your broth.
 Bone broth alone with no veggies is not going to provide the amount of nutrients that a bone and veggie broth will provide.
 Don’t be afraid to try adding things like ginger and tumeric.
 Again, I would go organic here, for sure!

-Place bones and veggies into crock pot or Instapot.
+Place bones, veggies and other ingredients into crock pot, Instapot or even just a bog pot for the stove.
 Cover with filtered water.

 Cook in Instapot for 90 minutes, allowing to vent and cool on its own.
 (I usually let mine sit for another hour or so.)

-If using crock pot, allow to cook on low for 24-48 hours, adding more filtered water if needed.
+If using crock pot or pot on the stove, allow to cook on low for about 48 hours, adding more filtered water if needed.

 While still warm, pour contents through a fine colander (use added cheese cloth for best results) into a large bowl or container that can be used to fill smaller containers later.
 (I use a bowl with a spout.)